heiner/heiner.github.com/_drafts/random-samples.md

 iteration.
 (Since the last random "choice" is choosing from the one-element `range(1)`, the loop could actually use `range(len(L) - 1)`.)

-This has the nice property that each to-be-filled slot is chosen, once, and then the algorithm sticks to its choice.
+This has the nice property that each to-be-filled slot is chosen once and then the algorithm sticks to its choice.

 It can be turned into a "partial shuffle" where one stops after `k`
 slots: